GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Double-click **Personal**, and then **Certificates**.
 1. Browse to and select any of the certificates found on your PIV credential (the **Issued To** column displays your name).
 1. Double-click the certificate and select the **Certification Path** tab.
-1. Verify the certificate chain begins with the **FCPCA G2** (pictured below).
+1. Verify the certificate chain begins with the **FCPCA** (pictured below).

-**Note:** It's okay if different certification authorities appear below the FCPCA G2 for your certificate.
+**Note:** It's okay if different certification authorities appear below the FCPCA for your certificate.

 ![Verify common migration in Windows]({{site.baseurl}}/assets/fpki/verify-migration-windows.png){:style="width:300px;"}